SD-ReID: View-aware Stable Diffusion for Aerial-Ground Person Re-Identification: Proposed Method

 While the first stage provides discriminative person representations, these features are restricted to the observed view and therefore fail to capture the distribution of other views.
 This limitation leads to an incomplete representation, since aerial and ground images of the same person can differ drastically in viewpoint and context.
 To bridge this gap, the second stage training aims to imitate the distribution of other view representations by leveraging the SD model.
 In this way, the model can generate view-specific features that complement the original representations and enhance cross-view retrieval.

+To this end, we perform diffusion in the feature space rather than the pixel space.
+This avoids synthesizing high-resolution images and the costly re-encoding through the visual encoder~\cite{rombach2022high}.
+It also allows the model to operate directly on identity-discriminative semantics, bypassing irrelevant low-level details such as background texture and illumination.

 However, a key challenge lies in how to effectively condition the diffusion model when explicit descriptors such as text annotations are unavailable, which is typically the case in AG-ReID datasets and real-world scenarios.
 To overcome this limitation, we exploit the intermediate class tokens \(I^i\) from each Transformer layer as identity descriptors, since they preserve fine-grained identity cues across different levels.
 These descriptors are concatenated to form a comprehensive representation \(\tilde{I}\).
+This multi-layer design yields richer identity conditions.
+Earlier layers capture low-level appearance cues such as color and texture, while deeper layers encode higher-level semantic identity information~\cite{he2021transreid}.
 In parallel, global view prototypes maintained by the momentum memory bank are employed as stable view conditions.
 By jointly leveraging \(\tilde{I}\) and the global view prototypes, the diffusion model is guided to generate features that are both identity-preserving and view-aware.
 To achieve an effective fusion of identity and view information, we introduce a condition learner.
 As illustrated in \newcref{fig:detail}, it concatenates the intermediate descriptors with the retrieved global view condition to form the input sequence \(F_{c}^{in}\), which is subsequently refined by \(R\) Transformer layers:

 where $W_q$, $W_k$ and $W_v$ are projection matrices. \(\mathcal{S}\) denotes the Softmax operator and \(\mathcal{M}\) is a multi-layer perceptron (MLP).
 This prevents the model from over-relying on any single condition and ensures a stable feature generation under incomplete or noisy cross-view information.